 We'll need superstar athletes and performers.
 Many people crave idols, and computer-generated sluggers, songs, nor animated characters may quite cut it.
 As today, most people will do creative and athletic activities for love but, alas, not for money.

 China is already using robots for child and elder care, and in the U.S., Mabu is now being trialed on human patients, can read patient facial expressions, remind about medication, and notify the doctor on noting anomaly.
 Nevertheless, we'll need caretakers: companions, home-health aides, even dog sitters, to provide warmth that even an infinitely patient robot can't provide.

 We'll likely need spiritual leaders.
-Traditional church attendance is down, perhaps permanently as fewer people believe in a God.
-But the need for community and a sense beyond the quotidian should result in continued need for spiritual leaders.
+Traditional church attendance is down, perhaps permanently, as fewer people believe in a God.
+But the need for community and meaning beyond the quotidian should result in continued need for spiritual leaders.

 And yes, we'll need counselors and psychotherapists.
 While artificial-intelligence-based therapy is under development, the level of nuance in the excellent counselor will likely be refractory to computerization.
 Pick a niche likely to remain in-demand, for example, dating, parenting, menopause, or anger management.
 Or choose a niche likely to burgeon: interracial relationship counseling, transgender counseling, immigrant counseling.

 And we'll need or at least have politicians.
 But given our democracy's lack of success in picking competent, ethical politicians, 20 or 30 years from now, is it absurd to think that an artificial Intelligence-driven humanoid candidate might run for office?
-I can see it now: R2-D3 versus Chelsea Clinton.
-Or can you imagine a human candidate who was gene-edited for high intelligence and ethics?
+Can you imagine a human candidate who was gene-edited for high intelligence and ethics?
+I can almost see it now: R2-D3 versus Chelsea Clinton.